 If you’re just a smartphone consumer or user, we recommend that you don’t focus too much on who is leading and instead focus on which phone can provide you with the best experience.
 Yet which phones are popular can tell you what features people want, or at least what marketing tactics are working.
 This in itself can be incredibly useful information.

 Who Is Using Them?
 And How Much?

-The most interesting thing about smartphones (and to a degree the cell phones before them) over the last decade is the fact that they’ve become a near-necessity to live in the modern world, often to the point where many people say it’s an addiction.
-People feel uncomfortable without them and being constantly connected almost feels natural.
+The most interesting thing about smartphones over the last decade is the fact that they’ve become a near-necessity to live in the modern world.
+Some people are outright addicted.
+People feel uncomfortable without them.
+Being constantly connected almost feels natural.

-Conversely, the number of landline numbers (non-business) has decreased drastically over the last few years, mostly as a direct result of increased cell phone and smartphone usage.
-While there will likely always be some in use for security and reliability reasons (although smartphones are still getting increasingly reliable), we’ll soon see landlines be almost archaic in modern culture.
+Conversely, the number of landline numbers (non-business) has decreased drastically over the last few years.
+This is mostly a direct result of increased cell phone and smartphone usage.
+While there will likely always be some in use for security and reliability reasons, we’ll soon see landlines be almost archaic in modern culture.

 Here are the numbers to paint a more complete picture:

 - Based on data collected by the Pew Research Center, we can break down the following groups by smartphone and cellphone ownership and make a few conclusions from it: